Ask a question

 Ecovadis

 Since 2016, at the request of our customers we have joined the EcoVadis extra-financial evaluation platform intending to become a preferred supplier by improving its CSR practices.
-In 2020, our efforts paid off, since our score increased by 30%.
-With a score of 51 points, Knauf Industries thus reached the top 25% of companies in its business sector.
+In 2022, we achieved a score of 59 points of 100.
+And early 2023, we improved our score and achieved 64 point of 100.
+Knauf Industries thus reached the top 25% of companies in its business sector.

 CSR strategy to protect the health and safety of consumers - Quality Certifications and compliance with regulations.